Ultra-fast interpretable machine-learning potentials: Results and Discussion

 UF potentials should exactly reproduce any two- and three-body reference potential by construction, given sufficiently many basis functions and training data.
 To establish baseline functionality, we fit the $\text{UF}_2$ potential to energies and forces from the LJ potential for elemental tungsten, and the $\text{UF}_{2,3}$ potential to energies and forces from the Stillinger-Weber potential on elemental silicon, which they both reproduce with negligible error (see the Supplemental Information for learning curves and details).

-To assess the accuracy of UF potentials, we measure their ability to reproduce DFT energies and forces in tungsten as a function of the amount of training data. \Cref{fig:learning} compares energy and force learning curves for the two-body $\text{UF}_2$, two- and three-body $\text{UF}_{2,3}$, SNAP, and qSNAP potentials.
-We use the root-mean-squared error (RMSE) to measure the capacity of a potential to reproduce the energies and forces from the DFT reference.
-We ensured that each testing set, selected otherwise randomly from the available data, contained all available configuration types (see \cref{sec:data}).
-We additionally stratified by minimum observed pair distances to ensure that training included distances in the repulsive region of the potential.
+To assess the accuracy of UF potentials, we measure their ability to predict DFT energies and forces in tungsten as a function of the amount of training data. \Cref{fig:learning} compares learning curves for the two-body $\text{UF}_2$, two- and three-body $\text{UF}_{2,3}$, SNAP, and qSNAP potentials.
+To quantify prediction performance, we use the root-mean-squared-error (RMSE) on randomly sampled hold-out test sets.
+In this we ensured that each test set contained all available configuration types (see \cref{sec:data}).
 Each learning curve is fit with a softplus function $\ln(1 + e^n)$, where $n$ is the number of training data.
 This function captures both the initial linear slope in $\log$-$\log$ space and the observed saturation due to the models' finite complexity.

 Of the four models, the $\text{UF}_2$ potential, using 28 basis functions, converges earliest.
 The SNAP potential, using 56 basis functions based on hyperspherical harmonics, converges slightly later with lower errors.
 The qSNAP potential, using 496 basis functions including quadratic terms, converges last, with modest improvements in error over SNAP.
-Finally, the $\text{UF}_{2,3}$ potential, using 915 basis functions, is comparable to SNAP in convergence speed with lower errors in energies and similar errors in forces.
+Finally, the $\text{UF}_{2,3}$ potential, using 915 basis functions, is comparable to SNAP in convergence speed with lower errors in energies and similar errors in forces. \ed{Separate energy and force learning curves are included in Fig. S5. in the supplemental information.}

 The convergence speed is related to both the number of basis functions and the complexity of the many-body interactions.
 This indicates that the simpler $\text{UF}_2$ potential may be more suitable than other MLPs when data is scarce.
-Active learning methods might benefit from a composite model that relies on simple potentials such as the UF$_2$ potential during early stages and then transitions to more complex potentials such as the UF$_{2,3}$ potential as more data becomes available.